ultrix3x/JResourceLoader/README.md

 For a specification of the available options please see the function load

 ## ResourceLoader.loadImages(options)
-This function loops through all image elements on the page and looks for the
+This function loops through all image elements on the page and looks for the images which the ResourceLoader can handle i.e. has the attribute `data-resource-src` set.

+When a image has been loaded the ResourceLoader sets the attribute `data-resource-src-action` to the value `done`.

+When starting the loop for the first time an interval is started every 50 ms. So when all elements has been processed it starts over and over.
+This makes it possible to append a new image element dynamically that can be processed with ResourceLoader.

 ### Arguments

 #### src